-Each faculty member creates and regularly updates a Program of Professional Development (PPD).
-Preparation of the PPD, in consultation with the department chair [and/or the dean of the School of Theology] as well as appropriate program directors, allows the faculty member to integrate professional development plans with the mission and goals of both the college [university] and the department.
+Each faculty member creates and regularly updates a Program of Professional allows the faculty member to integrate professional development plans with the mission and goals of both the college [university] and the department.
 Faculty members must be familiar with the mission and goals and curricular plans of the college [university] and be able to demonstrate how their individual directions for professional development are related to the needs of the department and the college [university].
 Departmental guidelines for evaluation (see Section 2.5.0.2) can be helpful in the planning process.
 In addition, the plans within the Program of Professional Development should be drawn up in accordance with the relevant guidelines of the Faculty Development and Research Committee.